skip to Main Content

 By CHRISTOPHER D. COOK

-Upon some people, full-sized acoustic basses are thrust—even when they’re just nine years old.
+Upon some people, full-sized acoustic basses are thrust—even when they’re just 9 years old.
 That was the case in Guantanamo, Cuba, when Darianna Videaux Capitel was in third grade and her music teacher told her and her parents that, partly because of her height, she would be a bass player.
 Darianna did indeed become a…